weagle08/aurelia-cordova-test/README.md

 # aurelia-cordova-test

 prerequsites:
-* cordova v6.0
-* jspm v0.16.19 (newer versions of jspm are broken because of changes in systemjs)
 * android sdk with build tools v23 (these must be on path, see setting up for android sdk)
 * android phone with developer mode on and USB debugging enabled
 * android phone connected to PC via USB